Crank mechanism kinematics - classic analysis

 This is the first in a series of tutorials in the category Mechanics of Machines that examines slider and crank mechanisms.

-The first three tutorials examine the kinematics of the slider and crank mechanism, i.e. displacement, velocity and acceleration of elements without reference to forces or torques, after which three tutorials examine the kinetics, including free body diagrams of forces, inertia forces, crankshaft torque and effort and balancing.
-A further tutorial examines related topics of offsets and eccentric mechanisms.
+The first three tutorials examine the kinematics of the slider and crank mechanism, i.e. displacement, velocity and acceleration of individual elements of the mechanism without reference to forces or torques, after which three tutorials examine the kinetics: these cover static analysis of forces and moments, inertia forces, crankshaft torque / effort and balancing.
+A further tutorial examines related topics of offset and eccentric mechanisms.

 There are several ways to obtain kinematic properties of the mechanism.
 The first approach (the subject of this tutorial) develops an expression for displacement of the slider from the geometry and then derives expressions for velocity and acceleration of the slider by successive differentiation of displacement.